tsgates/arch-wiki-markdown/wiki/Oracle_client.md

-In order to use this method, you must agree to the Oracle Technology Network Development and Distribution License Terms for Instant Client and also trust the person who created these unofficial packages :-)
+In order to use this method, you must agree to the Oracle Technology Network Development and Distribution License Terms for Instant Client and also trust the person who created these unofficial packages.

 Add the following lines to /etc/pacman.conf: